-The legislation regulating cartel conduct in Spain is the Competition Act.2 The Defence of Competition Regulation3 implements specific sections of the Competition Act including, inter alia, procedural questions related to the leniency programme.
-Furthermore, Spanish Competition Authorities are entitled to apply Article 101 of the Treaty of the Functioning of the European Union ('the TFEU') in cases in which restrictive practices potentially affect trade between EU Member States.4
+The legislation regulating cartel conduct in Spain is the Competition Act.
+The Defence of Competition Regulation implements specific sections of the Competition Act, including, inter alia, procedural questions related to the leniency programme.
+Furthermore, Spanish Competition Authorities are entitled to apply Article 101 of the Treaty of the Functioning of the European Union (the TFEU) in cases in which restrictive practices potentially affect trade between EU Member States.

-Competition rules in Spain are enforced by the Spanish Competition Commission ('the CNC').
-Certain regions also have authority to enforce the Act in their respective jurisdictions.5
+Competition rules in Spain are enforced by the newly created National Markets and Competition Commission (the CNMC).
+Certain regions also have authority to enforce the Competition Act in their respective jurisdictions.

-Article 1 of the Competition Act establishes a general prohibition against any kind of agreement, decision or concerted practice that has as its object, or which may produce, anti-competitive effects in the market.
-The Competition Act refers explicitly to price-fixing, allocation of clients and market sharing as examples of restrictive practices.
+Article 1 of the Competition Act establishes a general prohibition against any kind of agreement, decision or concerted practice that has as its object, or which may

-1 Alfonso Gutiérrez is a partner, and Estíbaliz Peinado and Ana Raquel Lapresta are associates at Uría Menéndez.
+Alfonso Gutiérrez is a partner and Ana Raquel Lapresta is an associate at Uría Menéndez.

-2 Law 15/2007 of 3 July on the Defence of Competition.
+Law 15/2007 of 3 July on the Defence of Competition.

-Royal Decree 261/2008, of 22 February, approving the Defence of Competition Regulation.
+Royal Decree 261/2008 of 22 February, approving the Defence of Competition Regulation.

-4 Under Article 3 of Regulation (EC) No. 1/2003 of 16 December 2002 on the implementation of Articles 81 and 82 of the EC Treaty (currently Articles 101 and 102 of the TFEU).
+Under Article 3 of Regulation (EC) No. 1/2003 of 16 December 2002 on the implementation of Articles 81 and 82 of the EC Treaty (currently Articles 101 and 102 of the TFEU).